build-on-aws/content/posts/parameters-and-secrets-lambda-extension-with-python/index.md

 Our function errored!
 This is not what you signed up for!
 Let's inspect our error for clues.

-It's saying there is a json decode error but that's not the underlying reason - if you look carefully at there was an ``AccessDeniedException`` from the Extension.
+It's saying there is a json decode error but that's not the underlying reason - if you look carefully at the error message there was an ``AccessDeniedException`` from the Extension.
 We need to look at the permissions for the execution role.

 Click on the ``Configuration`` Tab and then the ``Permissions`` Section.
-Click on the name of the role ``secretsLambdaExtensionFunction-role...`` or similar.
+Click on the name of the role - ``secretsLambdaExtensionFunction-role...`` or similar.
 This will open up the role's iam page.

 ![The lambda Configuration page](images/lambda-configuration.png)